samilabud/samportfolio/README.md

+# SamPorfolio

+This project is focused on showing all my personal projects from scratch.

 # Based on simplefolio

     https://github.com/zero-to-mastery/simplefolio

     NOTE: If your run into issues installing the dependencies with NPM, use this below command:

     # Install dependencies with all permissions